electinth/civil-movement/.github/ISSUE_TEMPLATE/feature.md

 Quick summary what's this feature about.

+Insert any visuals or diagrams if that helps.

 ### Why is it needed?

 A clear and concise description of what the problem is, if any.